We want to hear from you!

 We will monitor and follow all campus, county, state and CDC protocols.
 Please come in, select your meal and sit down for breakfast, lunch and dinner.
 Eight or more serving stations will be ready - each with its own rotating menu.

-We provide additional accommodations for allergies and dietary restrictions on an individual, case-by-case basis and are prepared to help you as much or as little as you would like.
+We provide additional accommodations for allergies and special diets on an individual, case-by-case basis and are prepared to help you as much or as little as you would like.
 To find out about our nutrition programming, go to our dedicated nutrition page.
-To contact our nutrition team, complete the food allergy contact form.
+To contact our nutrition team, complete the allergy and dietary requirements contact form.
 Our nutritionist and senior executive chef will arrange an appointment either online or in person to discuss your diet and make dietary accommodations to meet your needs.

 Visit nutrition.umd.edu for menus, ingredients and allergens for all the great food served in the dining halls.
 Filter your search by clicking on the icon in the upper right and selecting the icons that match the way you want to eat.
 Before you stop in for a meal, we suggest you look at the menus to get the best meal with the least delay in the serving area.